 Publications

-This page shares my developing writing, reflections, articles, and future publications connected to counselling, addiction recovery, mental health, personal growth, and whole-person healing.
+This page shares my developing writing, and future publications connected to counselling, addiction recovery, mental health, personal growth, and whole-person healing.

 Alongside my therapeutic work, I am developing a series of books exploring addiction, recovery, counselling, parts work, attachment, relationships, spirituality, and the personal journey from pain towards meaning.